Citymonstret/Kvantum/README.md

 run as both an integrated and standalone application.
 It supports both programmed views, and configuration of pre-made ones - To use it just like you'd use any other web server.
 It's almost magic.

+##Maven
+We are using JitPack as our maven repo

 ##Wiki/Information
 ( **OUTDATED** ) More information can be found in our [wiki](https://github.com/IntellectualSites/IntellectualServer/wiki)